 MALTA DIARY: Prostitution, erotica and escorts – once confined to Strait Street and other “red light” areas now run rife on the internet and social media pages!

 The former media baron and magnate Lord Thomson (former Canadian owner of “The Times” of London and countless owner of radio and tv stations throughout the world before the advent of the Murdoch brood) was once asked what the public really loved to read, see and hear about and promptly replied “sex and crime”.
 Anything beyond that, he was asked again?
 As equally promptly he replied “yes, more sex and more crime”.
+Perhaps then, he was a frequent traveller to Valletta, which seems to be the hub of prostitution in Malta.

 Known for his prompt and pragmatic replies he was once photographed stooping to pick up a halfpenny that somebody had dropped.
 When asked why he picked up a halfpenny when he was a billionaire, his reply was “every little helps”.